WH1T3-E4GL3/Honeypot/README.md

     >> tail -f /var/log/auth.log  # For SSH logs
     or
-    >> sudo journalctl -u ssh -f (if above command for ssh not works)
+    >> sudo journalctl -u ssh -f (if above command for ssh not works) or check ssh log in your system / monitor it live

     >> tail -f /var/log/honeypot.log  # For Flask app logs
     ```